marcelcamargos/authors/README.md

 5. I implemented a mechanism to favorite/unfavorite a post.
 Favorite posts should be at the top of the list.
 Favorite posts should have a filled star indicator.
 6. I implemented offline access to posts screen.
 7. I implemented offline access to post details screen.
+8. I implemented a mechanism to remove all posts except from the favorites ones.

 # I used Clean Swift Architecture (VIP) as illustrated below